AllainPurrnal/ThePetParlor/README.md

 #### 26 May, 2020
 * The current state of the website has the wireframe of key components as well as a "finished" navbar design.

-* Page design will follow the navbar if differing colors to signify a change in page.
+* Page design will follow the navbar in differing colors to signify a change in page.
 Home page will have it's main color and so will the Services, About, and Contact page.

 * Home Page still needs to be updated to use CSS Grids